amarachigoodness74/portfolio/posts/why-squash-in-git.md

 ## What Does "Squash Commits" Mean?

 Squashing commits means combining multiple smaller commits into one larger, meaningful commit.
-It’s like tidying up your desk before showing it to someone (you are organizing your work so it looks clean and professional).
+It is like tidying up your desk before showing it to someone (you are organizing your work so it looks clean and professional).

 For example, let’s say you have these three commits: